Gavril242/CakeIT/README.md

 #### Workshops & Focus Groups
 - Host workshops with bakery owners to co-design the order management interface.
 - Organize focus groups with customers to refine the app’s user experience.
-- **Example**: Bakery owners test a prototype of order management and easybox reservations.

 #### Surveys & Questionnaires
 - Distribute surveys to gather broad user preferences.